Frank Kingdon: World War II

 During the war Frank Kingdon was hired as a spokesman for the war effort by the Office of Emergency Management in early 1942.
 For this position he was investigated by the FBI finding him to be an anti-communist.
 In mid-1942 Kingdon started a position as a new commentator on WMCA (AM).
 By January 1942 Kingdon would host a weekday program on world news in terms of democratic achievements.
 He was also hired by radio station WOR to review the week's events on Sunday morning.
-Kingdon was a famed public speaker as a minister who started at an early age where he would recite sermons on the street corner under the supervision of his mother in London.
+Kingdon was a famed public speaker as a minister who started at an early age, where he would recite sermons on the street corner under the supervision of his mother in London.
 This lent well to his entrance into radio.
-Kingdon in 1943 published his autobiography Jacob's Ladder.
+Kingdon in 1943 published his autobiography, Jacob's Ladder.
 In 1944, Kingdon was featured in the New York Post praising his contributions.
-The post reported that his liberal views were not popular with conservatives and that the ouse Un-American Committee (the Dies Committee) was characterizing Kingdon as a communist tool.
-He won the Newspapers Guilde "Page One Award" for his war efforts on radio and for outstanding liberal commentary.
-His second book That Man in the White House written about President Roosevelt to help secure his reelection sold over 100,000 copies.
-President Roosevelt even offered to back Kingdon for a Senate seat in New Jersey but Kingdon could not come to an agreement with New Jersey political broken Frank Hague and therefore decided not to run for office.
+The post reported that his liberal views were not popular with conservatives and that the House Un-American Committee (the Dies Committee) was characterizing Kingdon as a communist tool.
+He won the Newspaper Guild of New York's "Page One Award" for his war efforts on radio and for outstanding liberal commentary.
+His second book, That Man in the White House, written about President Roosevelt to help secure his reelection, sold over 100,000 copies.
+President Roosevelt even offered to back Kingdon for a Senate seat in New Jersey, but Kingdon could not come to an agreement with New Jersey political broken Frank Hague and therefore decided not to run for office.